 Welcome to PCT: Oregon

 The Pacific Crest Trail (PCT) stretches for 2,650 miles, from the California–Mexico border to the Washington–Canada border.
-In Oregon, the PCT runs for 455 miles from Donomore Pass to the Columbia River.
-Here, it traverses oak woodlands, old-growth forests, alpine environs and volcanic plateaus.
-The PCT in Oregon, is that it can be hiked by just about anyone.
+In Oregon, the PCT runs for 455 miles from Donomore Pass in the Siskiyou Mountains to the Bridge of the Gods in the Columbia River Gorge.
+As the trail crosses the Beaver State, it traverses oak woodlands, old-growth forests, alpine environs and volcanic plateaus.
+The PCT in Oregon can be dayhiked, section-hiked or thru-hiked.

-Preparing for the PCT
+Preparing for a PCT Hike

 The most important thing you can do to ensure a successful PCT hike is to be properly prepared.
 That means having the proper gear, knowing how to use it, and being prepared to encounter a variety of trail and weather conditions.

 - Study your to create a loose hiking itinerary.
 This will also give you an idea of what the terrain is like, what kind of water access you’ll have, and where you will camp.
 Working a little flexibility into your plan can also help you deal with unexpected weather conditions, or if you decide to take a side trip.